jemmy512/book-notes/CS/modern-operating-system.md

 ##### Process Behavior
 ##### When to Schedule
-1. when a new process is created, a decision needs to be made whether to run the parent process or the child process.
+1. when a new process is **created**, a decision needs to be made whether to run the parent process or the child process.
-2. a scheduling decision must be made when a process exits.
+2. a scheduling decision must be made when a process **exits**.
-3. when a process blocks on I/O, on a semaphore, or for some other reason, another process has to be selected to run.
+3. when a process **blocks** on I/O, on a semaphore, or for some other reason, another process has to be selected to run.
-4. when an I/O interrupt occurs, a scheduling decision may be made.
+4. when an I/O **interrupt** occurs, a scheduling decision may be made.

 Scheduling algorithms can be divided into two categories with respect to how they deal with clock interrupts:
 1. A **nonpreemptive** scheduling algorithm picks a process to run and then just lets it run until it blocks or voluntarily releases the CPU.
 Even if it runs for many hours, it will not be forcibly suspended.